impara/luma_video_pipeline/README.md

 - Consider using stroke outlines for better visibility
 - Use the paging system for longer narrations
 - Adjust visible lines (2-3 recommended) for optimal viewing
+- Numeric references (like "99:7-8") are handled with special timing to ensure proper synchronization

 #### Caption Paging System